rubensworks/jbr.js/packages/jbr/README.md

-  -m, --mainModulePath  Path from which modules should be loaded        [string] -v, --verbose         If more logging output should be generated     [boolean] -d, --dockerOptions   Path to a file with custom Docker options       [string]
+  -m, --mainModulePath  Path from which modules should be loaded        [string] -v, --verbose         If more logging output should be generated     [boolean] -d, --dockerOptions   Path to a file with custom Docker options       [string] -b, --breakpoints     If experiment breakpoints are enabled          [boolean]
       --help            Show help
 ```